open/close all folders

 - Black Peter.
 While Neligan was caught red-handed in attempted burglary (of stock certificates stolen from his murdered father, and thus were arguably his property to begin with), he did not kill Black Peter, and Holmes was able to find the true killer.

-- This happens to pilot Tycho Celchu in the X-Wing Series - he was briefly held by The Empire's mistress of brainwashing, they dumped thousands of credits into his bank accounts, he was seen with someone who from behind looked liked one of the prominent Imperials, and he was in position to kill Corran Horn.
+- This happens to pilot Tycho Celchu in the X-Wing Series - he was briefly held by The Empire's mistress of brainwashing, so he's suspected of having been turned, they dumped thousands of credits into his bank accounts, he was seen with someone who from behind looked liked one of the prominent Imperials, and he was in position to kill Corran Horn.
 Who did not actually die.
 All the Rogues indicate that they think he's innocent, but not a lot of others share that opinion.
 It's mentioned that most of the evidence is circumstantial, but there's a mountain of it, so it looks like he's either guilty and made to look innocent through a clumsy frame, or innocent made to look guilty clumsily made to look innocent.
-This is what the bad guys intend, since his trial adds to the New Republic's problems.
+This is what the bad guys intend, since his trial adds to the New Republic's problems-it's planned that evidence will be released to prove him innocent after he's been found guilty and put to death.

-- Wedge Antilles eventually does find evidence of the real traitor, Erisi Dlarit.
-It helps that just a few minutes prior, the "victim" had entered the courtroom (nullifying the murder charge in the process, but not the other charges), and had figured out not only the identity of the traitor, but also that one of the members of the tribunal—General Cracken, intelligence division—already knew that Tycho was innocent.
-Cracken, however, had deliberately let the trial continue in hopes of flushing out the real traitor, and after the trial took steps to make sure that Tycho's good name was restored.
+- Wedge Antilles eventually does find evidence of the real traitor Erisi Dlarit.
+It helps that just a few minutes prior, the "victim" had entered the courtroom (nullifying the murder charge in the process, but not the other charges), and had figured out not only the identity of the traitor, but also that one of the investigators—General Cracken, Intelligence chief—already knew that Tycho was innocent (but he did not if he wasn't a real Imperial agent, just framed in this case for some plot).
+Cracken, however, deliberately let the trial continue in hopes of flushing out the real traitor, and after the trial took steps to make sure that Tycho's good name was restored.

 - In the 1925 novel Not Under the Law, protagonist Joyce Radway leaves home after a fight with her cousin and takes up residence in a city some miles away.
 No one knows what's become of her, but several months later she happens to see her hometown newspaper and discovers that a close childhood friend has been accused of her murder.
 She heads home in time to interrupt the trial and prove that she's still alive.